 \section{Introduction}

-A common learning strategy in image classification is to model and maximise the conditional distribution $P(Y|X)$ of a class label $Y$ given an input image $X$ over a training set.
-This objective is performed by exploiting statistical dependencies between input images and class labels in the training set to yield good prediction on a test set.
-Although this learning strategy works well for the ``in-distribution'' setting in which the test and training set are from the same domain, recent works \cite{arjovsky2019invariant,lv2022causality,wang2022out} have pointed out its limitations in dealing with out-of-distribution (OOD) samples.
-This deficiency acts as a significant barrier to real-world applications, where the test data may come from various domains and follow different distributions.
+A common learning strategy in image classification is to maximise the likelihood of the conditional distribution $P(Y|X)$ of a class label $Y$ given an input image $X$ over a training set.
+This objective is performed by exploiting the statistical dependence between input images and class labels in the training set to yield good predictions on a test set.
+Although this learning strategy works well for the ``in-distribution'' setting in which the test and training sets are from the same domain, recent works~\cite{arjovsky2019invariant,lv2022causality,wang2022out} have pointed out its limitations in dealing with out-of-distribution (OOD) samples.
+This deficiency acts as a significant barrier to real-world applications, where the test data may come from various domains and may follow different distributions.